ImSimao/Future-Engineers/README.md

 This Program only controls the RGB sensor.

-It starts with a loop to keep cheking for lines, if the values collected are in the threshhold of the colour of the line then it will count the time to check if it is not a false positive, if it is not a false positive then it will comunicate with the main processor informing it that there is a line.
+It starts with a loop to keep checking for lines.
+If the values collected are in the threshold of the colour of the line, then it will count the time to check if it is not a false positive.
+If it is not a false positive, then it will communicate with the main processor informing it that there is a line.

 >inicio:
 >